-The examination will normally be held at the Prince George Campus.
-Exceptions must have the unanimous agreement of all doctoral supervisory committee members and the student.
+The examination is normally held at the Prince George campus.
+Exceptions must have the unanimous agreement of all Doctoral supervisory committee members and the student.
 Normally, the oral examination shall be open to all members of the UNBC community.
 In exceptional cases, the final oral examination may be closed, for example, when the results of the dissertation research must be kept confidential for a period of time.
-In such cases, the doctoral supervisory committee members and Graduate Program Chair shall recommend such action to the Dean who may then approve that the final oral examination be closed to all but the examining committee and the Dean.
+In such cases, the Doctoral supervisory committee members and Graduate Program Chair shall recommend such action to the Dean who may then approve that the final oral examination be closed to all but the examining committee and the Dean.